Super-localization of elliptic multiscale problems: Optimal operator-dependent approximation

 \section{Optimal operator-dependent approximation}

 This section introduces prototypical operator adapted ansatz spaces computed by applying the inverse operator to right-hand sides in classical finite element spaces.
-Such methods transform the approximation problem of the solution into an approximation problem of the right-hand side by classical finite element spaces.
-For this purpose, we shall introduce the, possibly coarse, mesh $\TH$ which is a finite subdivision of $\Omega$ into closed convex subdomains with diameter at most $H>0$.
-We assume that the elements are non-degenerate which will be quantified as usual by the parameter
+This approach transforms the approximation problem of the solution into an approximation problem of the right-hand side by classical finite element spaces.
+For this purpose, we shall introduce the, possibly coarse, quasi-uniform mesh $\TH$ which is a finite subdivision of $\Omega$ into closed, convex, and shape regular elements with diameter at most $H>0$.

-Here, for any $\elem\in\TH$, $B_\elem$ denotes the largest $d$-dimensional ball that can be inscribed in $\elem$.
 This characterization of admissible meshes includes both, structured quadrilateral or Cartesian meshes and unstructured shape-regular simplicial meshes as they are well-established in the theory of finite elements.

-For the approximation of $f\in L^2(\Omega)$, we consider the simple choice of $\T_H$-piecewise constants functions spanned by the basis of the characteristic functions $\one_\elem$ of the mesh elements $\elem\in\TH$.
-By using different finite element spaces, it is possible to construct, e.g., higher order methods \cite{Mai20ppt} or multi-level methods \cite{Owh17,HaPe21}.
-Let $\Pi_H: L^2(\Omega)\rightarrow \Pnull(\TH)$ denote the $L^2$-orthogonal projection onto $\Pnull(\TH)$ and recall that, for all $\elem\in \mathcal T_H$, it satisfies the following (local) stability and approximation properties
+For the approximation of $f\in L^2(\Omega)$, we consider the simple choice of $\T_H$-piecewise constant functions spanned by the basis of the characteristic functions $\one_\elem$ of the mesh elements $\elem\in\TH$.
+By using different finite element spaces, it is possible to construct, e.g., higher order methods \cite{Mai20ppt} or multi-level methods \cite{Owh17,FeP20,HaPe21}.
+Let $\Pi_H\colon L^2(\Omega)\rightarrow \Pnull(\TH)$ denote the $L^2$-orthogonal projection onto $\Pnull(\TH)$ and recall that, for all $\elem\in \mathcal T_H$, it satisfies the following (local) stability and approximation properties

-Given $\Pnull(\T_H)$, the prototypical operator-adapted ansatz space $V_H$ is obtained by applying the solution operator, i.e.,
+Given $\Pnull(\T_H)$, the prototypical operator-adapted ansatz space $\V_H$ is obtained by applying the solution operator, i.e.,

 The Galerkin method based on the operator-adapted ansatz space $\V_H$ seeks a discrete approximation $u_H\in \V_H$ such that, for all $v_H\in \V_H$,